-This bánh kẹp lá dứa recipe from my mom will let you fill your home with that same aroma and put your housemates into a waffley trance too.
+This bánh kẹp lá dứa recipe from my mom will let you fill your home with that same aroma from Vietnamese shops with waffles and put your housemates into a waffley trance too.

 In Vietnamese, bánh kẹp is the same term used for these and waffles.
 Kẹp is the verb to ‘sandwich’, referring to the pizzelle iron / cooker that sandwiches the batter between the cooking plates.

 The aroma and color of pandan leaves are one of my all-time favorites.
 It was also the star in my pandan sticky rice recipe.
 Pandan is a very popular flavor, commonly seen in Filipino and Thai desserts too.

 If you have the option to pick up these leaves from a nearby asian market, make every effort you can to get you hands on it!
 In a pinch, artificial pandan extract can work too.
 The extract adds aroma and a deeper food coloring which is more difficult to achieve than by just blending the leaves.